-Our association (CIGA) which recently celebrated its 30 th birthday, provides a supportive network of fellow guides
+Our association (CIGA) has been providing a supportive network for fellow guides

-and a platform for publicising your walks in the area.
+and a platform for publicising your walks in the area for over 30 years.
 Membership of CIGA also enables

 you to apply to become a guide at The Charterhouse in Smithfield, St John’s Gate in

-Clerkenwell and Canonbury Tower in Islington and enables you to take visitors to see The
+Clerkenwell and Canonbury Tower and a number of other landmarks in Islington and enables you to take visitors to see The

 Clerks’ Well – after which Clerkenwell is named.